Editing subversion log message does not update 'Repository' view

 And then subsequently edit the log message for the commit using something like tortoisesvn's edit log message functionality, the updated log message is not detected by Redmine, even after re-running the "Repository.fetch_changesets" script.

-#2 Updated by Giovani Vizzotto about 11 years ago
+#2 Updated by Giovani Vizzotto over 11 years ago

 I'm having the same problem.
 I think this is a very useful feature.